forestgrape/coronavirus/5_epidemiological/competition_advantages.md

 Remark: The immune escape does not necessarily be an escape from neutralizing antibodies but can also result from other immune evasion mechanisms such as from T cell or non-neutralizing antibody epitopes.

 ### Skewed Spreader Distribution
-Epidemiological and experimental observations show that:
-* Few people infect many others while most infected have no secondary cases.
+Epidemiological and experimental observations show that: A few percent of people infect many others while most infected have no secondary cases.

+Possible reasons are:
-* Some people exhale much more aerosol than others.
+* Physiological: Some people exhale much more aerosol than others.
-* People with live in dense living conditions are much more likely to get infected and to spread Covid.
+* Living Situation: People with live in dense living conditions are much more likely to get infected and to spread Covid.
+* Behavior: How people behave is different.
+Some might notice symptoms, some note.
+Symptoms can be wrongly attributed to something else.

+(Section [Infector Distribution](../5_epidemiological/spread_analyses.md#infector-distribution) on the spread analyses page)

 ## Hypothesis 2: Faster Infections Cycle can yield a Competition Advantage